-- (i) The credit facilities backed by guarantee of the Central Government though overdue should not be treated as NPA. - (ii) This exemption from classification of government guaranteed advances as NPA is not for the purpose of recognition of income. - (iii) From the year ended March 31, 2006, State Government guaranteed advance and investment in State Government guaranteed securities would attract asset classification and provisioning norms, if interest and / or principal or any other amount due to the bank remains overdue for more than 90 days, irrespective of the fact whether the guarantee have been invoked or not.
+- (i) The credit facilities backed by guarantee of the Central Government though overdue should not be treated as NPA. - (ii) This exemption from classification of government guaranteed advances as NPA is not for the purpose of recognition of income. - (iii) State Government guaranteed advance and investment in State Government guaranteed securities would attract asset classification and provisioning norms, if interest and / or principal or any other amount due to the bank remains overdue for more than 90 days, irrespective of the fact whether the guarantee have been invoked or not.